 The spent fuel bays operated by CNE Cernavoda Unit 1 and Unit 2 are nuclear power plant systems.
 The CNE Cernavoda operation was licensed by CNCAN following the legal procedure and based on appropriate assessment of safety.
-All safety analyses to support the five-formal licensing stages (site authorization, construction authorization, trial operation authorization and operation authorization) were performed as parts of the safety analyses for Unit 1 and Unit 2.
+All safety analyses to support the five-formal licensing stages (site licence, construction licence, commissioning licence, trial operation licence and operation licence) were performed as parts of the safety analyses for Unit 1 and Unit 2.

-The trial operation authorization was issued based on the amended Final Safety Analysis Report, which includes the commissioning test and control program results.
-The Operation authorization was issued based on the amended Final Safety Analysis Report (phase II) which was structured in accordance with the provisions of the NRC Regulatory Guide 1.70.
+The trial operation licence was issued based on the amended Final Safety Analysis Report, which includes the commissioning test and control program results.
+The operation licence was issued based on the amended Final Safety Analysis Report (phase II).
 The amended report contains information derived from the results and conclusions of the trial operating period.

-The operation authorization is renewed every two years.
+The operation licence is renewed periodically.
+In 2014 was issued the operation licence for the